Next.js vs React: Key Differences, Performance & When to Use Each in 2026

-Next.js and React are closely related but serve different roles.
-React is a JavaScript library for building user interface components.
-Next.js is a full-stack framework built on top of React that adds server-side rendering, routing, API routes, and other production-ready features.
+Next.js and React are closely related but serve different roles in the JavaScript ecosystem.
+React is a UI library for building interface components.
+Next.js is a full-stack framework built on top of React that adds server-side rendering, file-based routing, API routes, and production-ready optimizations out of the box.

 What Is Next.js?